50 Best Nursing Careers Based by Salary

 38. Clinical Nurse Specialist

 What to expect: A clinic nurse specialist has a role that, in some ways, is like a head nurse or nursing director of a facility.
-The oversight and attention to the care are similar.
+The oversight and attention to care are similar.
 However, a clinical nurse specialist will ensure that clinic competency is achieved and maintained rather than being involved with interpersonal relationships and maintaining a good team approach.
 For that to happen, clinical competency will be more important than staff relationships.
 No matter the clinical specialty area, the nurse specialist will be familiar with and insist on following best practices and procedures that adhere to recognized concepts in the field.
 Knowing how to adjust to cultural or religious values will make you a true specialist if you choose nursing expertise.
 Both an advanced degree and certification in your specialty area, plus, of course, experience gained over five years or more, will make you a true professional.

 Median salary: $95,800